lifehackjim/roboflow_gap/docs/task_types.md

 ### Inference Models

-- SegmentAnything: This model is like a curious explorer, looking at pictures and figuring out on its own what's in them, which is great for sorting through lots of images or finding interesting patterns.
+- SegmentAnything: This model is like a curious explorer, looking at images and figuring out on its own what's in them, which is great for sorting through lots of images or finding interesting patterns.

 ### Inference Model Infer Arguments